wein.plus

 Climate & Soils

-The soil types are very different due to the very wide spread area, but loess, loam, primary rock and black earth soils dominate.
+The soil types are very varied due to the very wide area, but loess, loam, primary rock and black earth soils dominate.
 The climate is continental, with a Pannonian influence only in the far east.
-The summers are predominantly hot and dry and the winters cold.
-The vineyards are situated between 200 and 250 metres above sea level.
-The best vineyards are in locations with a particularly favourable microclimate, these are Bisamberg, Falkenstein, Mailberg and Retz.
-In 2001, the "Weinviertel Wine Route" was founded to promote wine and cultural tourism.
-Over a length of more than 130 kilometres, 150 municipalities with more than 500 winegrowing enterprises are involved.
+Summers are predominantly hot and dry and winters are cold.
+The vineyards lie between 200 and 250 metres above sea level.
+The best vineyards are in locations with a particularly favourable microclimate, such as Bisamberg, Falkenstein, Mailberg and Retz.
+The "Weinviertel Wine Route" was founded in 2001 to promote wine and cultural tourism.
+Over a length of more than 130 kilometres, 150 municipalities with over 500 winegrowing businesses are involved.

 Weinviertel - topographische Karte